K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 A policy can be registered in CF-ABACUS in one of two ways.

 #### 1. By registering js file
-After saving the created policy in the following directory, deploy or redeploy CF-ABACUS to the CF..
+After saving the created policy in the following directory, deploy or redeploy CF-ABACUS to the CF.

 -   For Metering Policy